-C7821 Sports and Entertainment Marketing II
+C7821 Sports and Entertainment Marketing II .5 credit

-Prerequisite: Sports and Entertainment Marketing I This course is offered in the spring semester only.
+Prerequisite: Sports and Entertainment Marketing I

+This course is offered in the spring semester only and is bundled with Sports and Entertainment Marketing I in the fall semester..

 Sports and Entertainment Marketing II will build on concepts covered in Sports and Entertainment Marketing I.